 RV Dump – $4 / month

 This item is apparently a regular part of the boondocking lifestyle every two to three weeks.
 Research showed me that RV dump stations are usually free, but if you have to go to an RV park to dump the tanks because there aren’t any free ones nearby, it can cost between $5 and $15.
+However, in my research, I’ve decided that the first thing I’m going to do is purchase a composting toilet.

 Health Insurance — ?